Chirality Cannot Be Ferroic in Enantiomorphic Space-Groups

 \emph{---Conclusions---} We have demonstrated that structural transitions from achiral phases to enantiomorphic space-group pairs must exclude Brillouin-zone center instabilities.
 This symmetry-imposed constraint demonstrates that the recently invoked analogy between chirality and primary ferroicity\cite{Bousquet-25,Spaldin-26} cannot hold in the case of enantiomorphic transitions and that intrinsic differences separate the two phenomena.
 While the comparison is suggestive (presence of a double well between two opposite states, i.e. left and right handed structures that can be seen as ``up'' and ``down'' states of a ferroic order, and connected by a high symmetry reference structure), at a phenomenological level this analogy does not resist formal symmetry analysis for enantiomorphic space-group pairs.
 The emergence of handedness in these transitions is therefore intrinsically distinct from the mechanism underlying primary ferroic phase transitions as classically defined ~\cite{wadhawan2000introduction, toledano2015}.

-The situation may, however, be different for the 43 non-enantiomorphic Sohncke space groups.
-Previous reports of chiral phase transitions to those 43 space groups indicate that, in these cases, chirality emerges as an improper quantity, arising from the coupling between, e.g. an axial (respectively antiaxial) and a polar (respectively antipolar) orders~\cite{fabini2024,Hayashida-21,Fava-24,Song-26, wadhawan1979,Aramberri-25}.
-This question has been explored for gyroelectrics (or ferrogyrotropy) with the conclusion that optical activity is a byproduct of other orders, which would also mean that the same applies for chirality, although this needs to be further studied in detail~\cite{Bousquet-25}.
-In the limit of our knowledge, to date no example of a purely proper chiral mode driving a primary chiral instability at the zone-center has been identified, but symmetry arguments do not exclude such a possibility in principle.
-Should such a case be realized, the analogy with conventional ferroic order would become formally valid, potentially allowing the definition of a conjugate field associated with chirality for such particular cases. \acknowledgments We acknowledge He Xu for his constructive feedback and stimulating discussions that enriched our analysis.
+The situation is, however, different for the 43 non-enantiomorphic Sohncke space groups in which zone-center transitions have been reported (see Supporting Information~\cite{supplemental_material}).
+Observations of chiral phase transitions toward these 43 space groups suggest that chirality typically emerges as a byproduct, arising from the coupling between, for example, axial (respectively antiaxial) and polar (respectively antipolar) orders~\cite{fabini2024,Hayashida-21,Fava-24,Song-26,Safari-26,wadhawan1979,Aramberri-25}.
+This issue has been investigated in the context of gyroelectrics (or ferrogyrotropy), where optical activity was found to be a consequence of other primary order parameters.
+For chirality itself, however, the problem still requires a more detailed investigation~\cite{Bousquet-25}.
+To the best of our knowledge, there is only one reported case in which chirality arises as a primary order parameter in bulk material~\cite{Hayashida-21}, thus constituting the only known example of a proper chiral transition.
+In that case, the mode simultaneously involves both antiaxial and antipolar motions inside the same eigenvector.
+Nevertheless, the unit cell is relatively large, containing several motif units allowing for coupled complex internal distortion patterns even within a zone-center mode.
+Even in the case of non-enantiomorphic space groups, where zone-center distortions are allowed, no unambiguous conjugate field capable of selectively coupling to and switching structural chirality has, to date, been demonstrated.
+This remains an open question to be scrutinized, despite recent reports of ultrafast light-induced control of chirality~\cite{Romao2024}. \acknowledgments We acknowledge He Xu for his constructive feedback and stimulating discussions that enriched our analysis.
 F.G.O. acknowledges financial support from MSCA-PF 101148906 funded by the European Union and the Fonds de la Recherche Scientifique (FNRS) through the FNRS-CR 1.B.227.25F grant.
 S.M.T. acknowledges the Fonds de la Recherche Scientifique (FNRS) for financial support with a FRIA doctoral grant.
 F.G.-O., S.M.T and E.B. acknowledge the Fonds de la Recherche Scientifique (FNRS) for financial support, the PDR project CHRYSALID No.40003544, the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the Fonds de la Recherche Scientifique (F.R.S.-FNRS) under Grant No. 2.5020.11 and the Tier-1 Lucia supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n$^\circ$1910247.

 \onecolumngrid